- Home /

 We will ask you to reply to our enquiries or requests for information by a particular date, and usually within two weeks.
 If we do not hear from you by the deadline we’ve set, we can move things on to the next stage of our process – this could mean, for example, that we issue findings based on the information we have available, or that we close the complaint as withdrawn in the absence of a response to our enquiries.

-It will also take longer if you or the business don't agree with our initial assessment, and want an ombudsman to make a formal, final decision.
+It will also take longer if you or the business don't agree with our initial assessment and want to refer the complaint for an ombudsman's review.

 Putting things right